ABSENCE - PRESENCE

 By juxtaposing image and object, presence and absence, the installation invites viewers to question what they see, feel, and believe.
 It becomes a meditation on illusion, temporality, and the philosophical interplay between being and not being.

-THE ALLEGORY OF THE BUBBLE installation, exhibited at 2B Gallery in Budapest, as part of “The Presence and Absence,” group exhibition.
-The installation explores the subjectivity and objectivity of phenomena in human life.
+The Allegory of the Bubble is an installation exhibited at 2B Gallery in Budapest as part of the group exhibition The Presence and Absence.
+The work explores the subjectivity and objectivity of phenomena in human experience.